-With an incidence of 1/100,000 inhabitants, achalasia is a rather rare disease.
+With an incidence of 1/100,000 people, achalasia is a rather rare disease.
 It affects men and women with the same frequency, mostly in the third to fifth decade of life.
-Achalasia is even scarcer in the context of the autosomal-recessive congenital disease triple-A-syndrome (achalasia, alacrimia, and adrenal insufficiency).
+Achalasia is even rarer in the context of the autosomal-recessive congenital disease triple A syndrome (achalasia, alacrimia, and adrenal insufficiency).

 Etiopathogenesis of Achalasia

 To date, the causes of primary achalasia are unknown.
 Degeneration of the inhibitory ganglia cells of the myenteric plexus (Auerbach’s plexus) occurs in the lower esophagus.
 Normally, these neurons cause the esophagus to relax, especially during swallowing.
 Their absence results in deficient slackening during the swallowing reflex and increased resting pressure of the lower esophageal sphincter.
 Achalasia is a type of esophageal motility disorder.

 With achalasia, food piles up in front of the narrowed lower esophageal sphincter, and later dilatation of the esophagus directly in front of the narrow passage develops.
 In sporadic findings, megaesophagus can form.

 If achalasia occurs in the context of another disease, this is referred to as secondary achalasia.
 Chagas disease (Trypanosoma cruzi infection) and tumor diseases can be the cause of secondary achalasia.